gwtproject/gwt-site/src/main/markdown/gettingstarted-outdated.md

 Getting Started
 ===

-Note: Starting with GWT 2.11.0 the webAppCreator is deprecated.
-New instructions located [here](gettingstarted.hmtl).
+Note: Starting with GWT 2.11.0 the webAppCreator is deprecated, please see the [new instructions](gettingstarted.html).

 *  [Prerequisites](#prereqs)